-4 Mr. McNamara is an Interested Trustee due to the positions he holds with Goldman Sachs, and as such, receives no compensation from the Funds or the Goldman Sachs Fund Complex.
+4 Mr. McNamara is an Interested Trustee due to the positions he holds with Goldman Sachs, and as such, receives no compensation from the Fund or the Goldman Sachs Fund Complex.

-Represents fees paid to each Trustee during the fiscal year ended August 31, 2024 from the Goldman Sachs Fund Complex which consists of Goldman Sachs ETF Trust, Goldman Sachs Trust, Goldman Sachs Variable Insurance Trust, Goldman Sachs Real Estate Diversified Income Fund, Goldman Sachs Trust II, and Goldman Sachs ETF Trust II.
-For Ms. Beebe and Messrs.
-Hughes, Killian, Krichmar, Latham and Stranghoener, the Goldman Sachs Complex Fund Complex consisted of Goldman Sachs ETF Trust, Goldman Sachs Real Estate Diversified Income Fund, Goldman Sachs Trust II, and Goldman Sachs ETF Trust
+5 Represents fees paid to each Trustee during the fiscal year ended December 31, 2024 from the Goldman Sachs Fund Complex, which consists of Goldman Sachs Trust, Goldman Sachs Variable Insurance Trust, Goldman Sachs Real Estate Diversified Income Fund, Goldman Sachs Trust II, Goldman Sachs ETF Trust and Goldman Sachs ETF Trust II.